-Our experiment~\cite{Madjarov2020,SM} is based on trapping individual strontium atoms in arrays of optical tweezers~\cite{Cooper2018,Norcia2018,SM} (Fig.~\ref{Fig1}A,B).
-Atoms are initialized in their ground electronic state $^1S_0$ and initially cooled with Sisyphus cooling (a conventional form of laser cooling) to an initial motional ground state population of $P_0' = 0.77^{+1}_{-1}$.
-To perform ECC, we convert remaining motional excitations into erasure errors~\cite{Grassl1997, Wu2022} (Fig.~\ref{Fig1}C) by working in the \emph{sideband resolved} regime on the transition between $^1S_0$ and the metastable excited state $^3P_0$.
-The trapping wavelength is 813 nm to achieve a magic trapping condition for $^1S_0$ and $^3P_0$.
+Our experiment~\cite{Madjarov2020,SM} is based on trapping individual strontium atoms in arrays of optical tweezers~\cite{Cooper2018,Norcia2018,SM} (Fig.~\ref{Fig1}A and B).
+Atoms are initialized in their ground electronic state $^1S_0$ and initially cooled with Sisyphus cooling to an initial motional ground state population of $P_0' = 0.77^{+1}_{-1}$.
+To perform ECC, we convert remaining motional excitations into erasure errors~\cite{Grassl1997, Wu2022} (Fig.~\ref{Fig1}C) by working in the sideband resolved regime on the magic-trapped transition between $^1S_0$ and the metastable excited state $^3P_0$.

-We note that in all of the following, we will consider a single motional degree of freedom, which is defined along the $^1S_0\leftrightarrow{^3P_0}$ laser beam propagation axis.
+In what follows, we consider a single motional degree of freedom, which is defined along the $^1S_0\leftrightarrow{^3P_0}$ laser beam propagation axis.
+Results in the main text focus on the tightly-confined, radial direction of the optical tweezers; we find similar results along the weakly-confining, axial direction~\cite{SM}.
 We use numerical notation for motional states (e.g. $\ket{0}$ for the motional ground state), and pseudo-spin notation for electronic states (e.g. $\ket{{\downarrow}}$ is $^1S_0$ and $\ket{{\uparrow}}$ is $^3P_0$); for the latter we will use the terms spin, electronic state, and optical qubit interchangeably.
 We further denote their tensor product as e.g. \mbox{$\ket{0} \otimes \ket{{\uparrow}} = \ket{{0,\uparrow}}$}.

-Erasure correction cooling then proceeds with the following steps (Fig.~\ref{Fig2}A,B): first we drive all atoms into the excited electronic state using the motion-preserving \textit{carrier} transition, $\ket{n,\downarrow}\rightarrow\ket{n,\uparrow}$, where $n$ is an arbitrary motional level.
+Erasure correction cooling proceeds with the following steps (Fig.~\ref{Fig2}A and B): first we drive all atoms into the excited electronic state using the motion-preserving \textit{carrier} transition, \mbox{$\ket{n,\downarrow}\rightarrow\ket{n,\uparrow}$}, where $n$ is an arbitrary motional level.
 Second, we perform a spin-motion coupling \textit{sideband} transition, $\ket{n,\uparrow}\leftrightarrow\ket{n-1,\downarrow}$, ideally leaving only motional ground state atoms in the excited electronic state.
 We then perform fluorescence imaging of the ground electronic state, while leaving atoms in $\ket{0,\uparrow}$ unperturbed~\cite{Scholl2023}.
-This means that we directly image the location of motion-excited atoms, for which we can then perform error correction.
+Thus we directly image the location of motion-excited atoms, for which we can then perform error correction.